-Commercial vehicles may not travel on parkways.
+Commercial vehicles are not permitted to travel on parkways.
 All commercial drivers must use Local and Through truck routes to the intersection nearest their destination.
 All posted restrictions must be obeyed.
 Vehicles exceeding any of these dimensions must obtain a daily over-dimensional vehicles permit for each trip (going and coming back).
 Apply for a daily permit for over-dimensional vehicles

 Federal STAA vehicles (pdf) not exceeding 13′6″ in height, 8′6″ in width, 48' trailer length, and the lower of the bridge formula weight or 80,000 pounds, moving household goods can travel on interstates and truck routes.
 STAA vehicles not moving household goods are limited to one-mile access to and from the exit.

 Trucks with 53-foot trailers may only travel on the portions of I-95, I-695, I-295, and I-495 that cross the city between the Bronx-Westchester County line and Queens-Nassau County line.
-53-foot trailers carrying non-divisible loads must apply for a New York City Permit (pdf).
+53-foot trailers carrying non-divisible loads must apply for a New York City Permit.

 Maximum weight limit for vehicles is 80,000 pounds or less, depending upon axle spacing.
 Bridges or viaducts may have lower weight limits posted.
 The legal weights are outlined below.
 See Section 4-15 (b) (6) thru (10) of the Traffic Rules for more details.